 At their heart, Rockford’s Rock Opera’s stories and audiobooks are about extinction and the amazing creatures our world will lose if humans don’t think again about how we treat the natural world.
 But, losing creatures to extinction isn’t just sad, it could deprive the world of important answers.

-This section deals not only with extinction, but also with some of the many important scientific discoveries that have been made as a result of the study of animals and plants – discoveries that simply wouldn’t have happened if they had been extinct.
+This section deals not only with extinction, but also with some of the many significant scientific discoveries that have been made as a result of the study of animals and plants – discoveries that simply wouldn’t have happened if they had been extinct.

 99.9% of all the creatures that ever lived may now be extinct – extinction seems to be a natural part of evolution.